Learn how to improve as a competitive swimmer within the very unique environment at the US Naval Academy.

 *Actual schedule is published at time of registration

 Extended Day and Commuter campers will arrive at the same time (0815) and place (Lejeune Hall pool deck.)
 Commuter campers will stay with us through the second pool session and will be ready for pick- up at 1615.
 Extended day campers will stay with us through dinner and the evening presentation.
 Campers will be ready for pick-up at 2015/2030.
+2021 UPDATE: Extended day campers will be ready for pick up at 1800.

 IMPORTANT NOTE: This schedule is different for the first and last days of camp.
 On the first day, commuter and extended day campers should check in between1300-1400 (1:00-2:00pm) and will be ready for pickup at 2015 on day one.
 On the last day, day & extended day campers will arrive at 0845 and will be ready for pick up at 1200.